Epoxy Resin Pour tips for Successful Epoxy Pours

 • Always follow the instructions and the amount of mix time for part A and B. SET A TIMER AND DO NOT STOP MIXING UNTIL THE INSTRUCTED TIME IS UP.
 If you do not mix part A and part B effectively or for enough time, your epoxy won’t cure right.
 Take it from someone who has made this mistake.
 It won’t hurt to mix too much but it will hurt to not mix enough (take it from someone who has made this mistake more than once).

-Always use the proper personal protective equipment;
+Always use the proper protective gear;

 • Always protect yourself with at least the minimum amount of protection when pouring epoxy: gloves, eye and clothes protection.
 A mask is a good idea too.
 You definitely need a mask when drilling, sanding or grinding epoxy and be aware that the epoxy resin does emit vapors when it’s curing too!
 I use heavy rubber dishwashing gloves because they cover not only my hands but my forearms too.
 I also make sure to wear my glasses for eye protection and a mask.
+Also, always work in a well-ventilated area.

 Work quickly once you’ve mixed part A and part B of the epoxy resin;